concrete5cojp/concrete5-Coding-Guideline/readme.md

 - Foundation
 - 960Grid

-If you are not sure which framework to use, we recommend to use Bootsrap.
+If you are not sure which framework to use, **we highly recommend to use Bootsrap.** In concrete5.7.x., most of the basic blocks and page are built with Bootstrap.
+So you may be able to reduce the number of hours.

 However, concrete5 use different version of Bootstrap.
 Be careful.